 - Pick a dice from a bag and read the characters on the dice.

 - Choose a dice from the bag and see whose radical has got more strokes

 - Take turns to pick a dice from the bag, throw it and the one who pronounces the character the quickest wins.

 - Choose and throw a dice.
 The one who has got a character with most strokes wins.

-- Pick and throw a dice, use the strips to practise tracing or when the child is ready, write on paper.
+- Pick and throw a dice, use the strips to practice tracing or when the child is ready, write on paper.

-Now I am sure you would have some great fun ideas using the sandpaper Chinese boards and ideas to learn Chinese characters!
-Please share with us!
+I am sure you will have great fun using the sandpaper boards to learn Chinese characters!
+Please share with us in the comments below!

 - Chinese basic strokes and characters: